 The report lays out the nature and extent of the 730 evaluation and, at the end, generally makes recommendations.

-The 730 evaluation report in child custody cases
+1. How does the 730 evaluation report process work in child custody cases?

 Family Code 3111 states the following regarding a child custody 730 evaluation report.

-The 730 evaluation report’s confidentiality in child custody cases
+2. Is the 730 evaluation report confidential in child custody cases?

 Family Code 3111 states the following regarding the confidentiality of a child custody 730 evaluation report:

 (b) The report shall not be made available other than as provided in subdivision (a), or as described in Section 204 of the Welfare and Institutions Code or Section 1514.5 of the Probate Code.
 Any information obtained from access to a juvenile court case file, as defined in subdivision (e) of Section 827 of the Welfare and Institutions Code, is confidential and shall only be disseminated as provided by paragraph (4) of subdivision (a) of Section 827 of the Welfare and Institutions Code.

 (c) The report may be received in evidence on stipulation of all interested parties and is competent evidence as to all matters contained in the report.